portfolio-performance/portfolio-help/CONTRIBUTING.md

 If you later need this file to recreate the screenshots, you can easily retrieve them with `git checkout` from the respective commit.

-### Contributing rules

-- Please familiarise yourself with the current manual and ensure adherence to the referenced style guide below.
--  Before submitting your changes via a pull request, meticulously proofread and edit your text.
-Check for any spelling and grammar errors, and ensure that your writing is clear and concise.

 ## Style guide

 A documentation style guide is a set of standards for document writing, ensuring consistency in style and formatting.
 Numerous comprehensive style guides are available.
 Below, we describe only a few style rules that are specific to the PP manual.
-For all other situations, we recommend consulting the [Microsoft Writing Style Guide]((https://learn.microsoft.com/en-us/style-guide/welcome/)), which covers topics such as capitalization of words, numbers, and the choice between active and passive voice.
+For all other situations, we recommend consulting the [Microsoft Writing Style Guide]((https://learn.microsoft.com/en-us/style-guide/welcome/)), which covers topics such as the capitalization of words, numbers, and the choice between active and passive voice.

 ### Navigation
 The manual is organized into three levels of navigation: the top menu, left sidebar, and right sidebar.